How to Create an LLC: Key Steps and Legal Considerations

 - Corporation

 Additionally, do not choose limiting words in your LLC, such as “San Francisco Tires LLC.”
-You can also reserve your name for a certain period until your articles of organization is filed.
+You can also reserve your name for a certain period until your articles of organization are filed.
 In addition to naming your company, ensure your name will not violate the trademark of another company.
 Conduct a trademark search by going to uspto.gov.

 Moreover, search through the Internet to ensure that no other company is using your intended name.
 Further, research domain names, and try to obtain the “.com” name instead or “.net” or “.org.”
 Getting a desired domain name can be costly if it is already taken by another party.
 If you want to use another name other than your LLC in a public fashion, you may need to register a “doing business as statement” (DBA) or “fictitious business name.”